Waxhaw, North Carolina: Library

 The Waxhaw branch of the Union County Public Library system was founded in 1937 with the support of the Waxhaw Womens Club and the federal Works Progress Administration (WPA).
-It is located at 509 South Providence Street.
+The original Waxhaw Library located at 509 South Providence Street was permanently closed on March 18, 2024, to prepare for the new South West Regional Library which opened on April 19, 2024 at 1515 Cuthbertson Road.